-Hubby and I left the church, had a moment to ourselves before the guests all came round to greet us.
+Dave and I left the church, had a moment to ourselves before the guests all came round to greet us.
 We were showered in confetti and had hugs and congratulations from all angles.
 There were only about sixty people but it felt like so many more.
 In that moment I just felt so loved.

-We had dinner – pate, lamb and profiteroles – and then my Brother In Law, Hubby and my Dad did the speeches.
+We had dinner – pate, lamb and profiteroles – and then my Brother In Law, Dave and my Dad did the speeches.
 This was so emotional for me.
-Hearing Hubby liken the wedding planning to conquering a mountain and reading the dictionary definition of a soulmate.
+Hearing Dave liken the wedding planning to conquering a mountain and reading the dictionary definition of a soulmate.
 I obviously haven’t described it very well but for someone that doesn’t get that sentimental very often he did amazingly.
 It was a great speech.
-My Dad’s speech had me in tears, describing how he had seen me grow, saying how incredibly organised I am and finishing off with a story about how Hubby picks wine.
+My Dad’s speech had me in tears, describing how he had seen me grow, saying how incredibly organised I am and finishing off with a story about how Dave picks wine.

-After dinner we cut the cake and then went outside, I threw the bouquet and we all relaxed into the evening.
+After dinner we cut the cake and then went outside.
+I threw the bouquet and we all relaxed into the evening.
 Drinking, talking and laughing.
 It was just such a perfect day.
-We finished it off with a live band – our first dance and a dance with my Dad before all the guests took over the dance floor.
+We finished it off with a live band.
+Our first dance and a dance with my Dad before all the guests took over the dance floor.

 I don’t like being the centre of attention but on that day, 29th May 2009, I felt beautiful and I felt loved.
 Not just by my new husband but by so many friends and family.
 Our wedding day couldn’t have been better.

 Donna, it sounds like such a perfect day.
 You looked so beautiful and the venue and weather were gorgeous.

 So glad it was you perfect day xxx